17 Chrome Extension Success Stories

 Grammarly aims to improve people's lives by fostering better communication.
 Every day, 30 million people and 50,000 teams use this writing assistance technology.

 The company raised $200 million in November 2021 from investors, including Baillie Gifford and BlackRock, at a valuation of $13 billion.

 In the podcasst episode, we talk about how he developed the skills to build a $38,000/month SaaS business all on his own, and the importance of understanding that not only can your business help people, but it has to in order to succeed.

-Jordan O'Connor (from New York, NY, United States) started Closet Tools over 4 years ago.
+Jordan O'Connor (from New York, NY, United States) started Closet Tools about 5 years ago.

 Closet Tools, a web application that saves time and increases sales for Poshmark vendors, was founded by Jordan O'Connor.

 To stay visible on Poshmark, the automated company engages in randomized sharing, CAPTCHA solving, and auto-following.